yupitel/nd013-c1-vision-starter/README.md

 #### Improve on the reference
 This section should highlight the different strategies you adopted to improve your model.
 It should contain relevant figures and details of your findings.

+The reuslts are stored in the following directory.
+ |-results
+    |- experiments01
+    |- experiments02
+    |- experiments03

+In this directory, config file and tensorboard images are stored.

 I use two parameter set for this.
 The results are stored in the results directory.
 Experiments01 is default setting.
 Experiments02 use data_augmentation_options for random_rgb_to_gray function.